talsec/Free-RASP-ReactNative/README.md

 ## Step 3: Import freeRASP into the app

-We provide a custom hook that handles all required logic as registration of freeRASP, mounting and unmounting of listeners for you.
-Import the hook into your app:
+We provide a React Custom Hook that handles all required logic as registration of freeRASP, mounting and unmounting of listeners for you.
+Import the Hook into your app:

 ```ts
 import { useFreeRasp } from 'freerasp-react-native';